sharvaridesai/hexo-theme-edinburgh/README.md

 # Edinburgh

 Edinburgh is a clean, beautiful, and responsive portfolio theme for the Hexo static site generator.
+View a demo of the theme [here](https://sharvaridesai.github.io/hexo-theme-edinburgh-demo/).

 ![Screenshot of Edinburgh theme](https://sharvaridesai.github.io/hexo-theme-edinburgh-demo/images/screenshot.png)